michael-lam8/Processing/Assignment_1/README.md

 To run this application, open the "macOS Application" folder, Control-click or right-click Assignment_1.app, then select Open from the popup menu.
 Click Open once more in the dialog box.

+## Running the Code
+To examine and/or make changes to the code, [Processing](https://processing.org/download/) is required.
+Download and install the version corresponding to your operating system.

+To run the code from Processing, the Interfascia library must be installed.
+To install Interfascia, follow the following steps:
+1. Open Processing
+2. Go to Sketch > Import Library > Add Library...
+3. Under the Libraries tab, search for Interfascia
+4. Click Install

 ## Preview
 ### Addition Mode
 ![Addition mode](https://i.imgur.com/vyt6TGJ.png)